RichardByrne95/CI-MS4-TuckIn/README.md

 -   A note for the CodeInstitute examiner: Some restaurants may not be open depending on what time of day the examiner is grading this project.
 Time is set to UTC.

 -   After completing circa 60% of the project, I received feedback regarding my previous project stating that it would be useful to include more detail in my commit messages.
 I integrated this feedback into this project as soon as I received it by increasing the frequency at which I made commits.
 This allowed for lower-level and less-crucial functionality and changes to be documented.
+However, VSCode recommends to keep commit messages to no more than 50 characters which I adhered to most of the time throughout this project.

 -   For customers, the user field in the CustomerProfile model was named 'customer' instead of 'user' to prevent potential confusion in the future, when admin accounts for the restaurants themselves are to be set up, allowing them to manage their menu and details.